Director of Library Services

 For more information about Open Educational Resources, visit http://esearch.sc4.edu/oer

-OER Pilot Award applications are being accepted for Summer 2018, Fall 2018, and Winter 2019 semesters.
+OER Pilot Award applications are being accepted for Fall 2018, and Winter 2019 semesters.

-Application period for Winter 2018 OER implementation ended September 15, 2017.
-The selection committee is currently reviewing all submitted applications and will be in touch with awardees by October 15, 2017.
+Application deadline for consideration for Summer 2018 OER implementation ended March 2, 2018.
+The selection committee is currently reviewing all submitted applications and will be in touch with awardees by April 2, 2018.

 Application deadline for consideration for Fall 2018 OER implementation is June 1, 2018.